 |Co-ed:||Lowest: $7,360||Highest: $8,680

-Orientation activities for both academic and Centennial College Student Association programs and personalized success plans for first year students.
-Students are also encouraged to take advantage of our free 'success skills' workshops offered throughout the year.
-Peer mentoring and International advisors at every campus are also available to help you transition to life in Canada, and at Centennial.
+For first year students, orientation activities for both academic and Centennial College Student Association programs, and personalized success plans are provided for you.
+You are also encouraged to take advantage of our free 'success skills' workshops offered throughout the year.
+Peer mentors and International advisors are also available at every campus to help you transition to life in Canada, and at Centennial.

-Counselling and co-operative education resources provide free workshops and seminars throughout the year focusing on job search and employment techniques.
+Career services and co-operative education resources provide you with free workshops and seminars throughout the year which focus on job search and employment techniques.

-Athletics and recreation facilities are available to Centennial students.
+Athletics and recreation facilities are available for you.
 Our active athletics and sports program includes varsity teams and recreational groups, clubs, intramural leagues and free play.

 Basketball, volleyball, soccer, and badminton have been traditional favorites.
 Look for the fitness and weight training rooms, and fitness classes to work your body while you're working your mind.

-Visit your campus recreation coordinator's office and your student association (CCSAI) to discover the full range of activities at your campus!
+Visit your campus recreation coordinator's office and your Student Association (CCSAI) to discover the full range of activities at your campus!
 Your college experience is more than just going to class, reading textbooks, doing assignments and taking tests.
 It’s about experiencing all that Centennial has to offer you.
-Our campuses have numerous services that will provide you support, entertainment, expand your learning and help you transition into college life.
+Our campuses have numerous services that will provide you with support, entertainment, help you expand your learning and transition into college life.
 Take advantage of the services available to you.
 You’ll be happy you did!

 We have 50+ Student Clubs and Associations at Centennial to help you connect with other students with similar interests, make friends and build your professional network.
-Some of the clubs currently operated by students include Centennial International Student Organization, Advertising Club, Chess Club, Spanish Club, Cricket Club, International Association of Business Communicators (IABC), Canadian Public Relations Society, Fluid Power Club, Early Childhood Education Club, Tamil Student Organization, Vietnamese Student Society, and Latin Swing Club.
-Centennial College also has a student campus newspaper and multicultural week celebrations.
+Some of the clubs currently operated by students include the Centennial International Student Organization, Advertising Club, Chess Club, Spanish Club, Cricket Club, International Association of Business Communicators (IABC), Canadian Public Relations Society, Fluid Power Club, Early Childhood Education Club, Tamil Student Organization, Vietnamese Student Society, and Latin Swing Club.
+Centennial College also has a student campus newspaper and multicultural week celebrations available for you.

-Centennial students can make use of almost 1,000 computers and 100 programs in open access labs at all campuses.
+As a Centennial student, you can make use of almost 1,000 computers and 100 software programs in open access labs available at all campuses.

 Centennial College has been recognized as one of the most culturally diverse post-secondary institutions in Canada, where more than 93 cultural groups are represented and more than 80 languages are spoken.
-We're a school of the world.
+We're a college of the world!

-Centennial College makes every effort to accommodate students with disabilities, so they can succeed in their classes.
+Centennial College makes every effort to accommodate students with disabilities, so that you can succeed in your classes.
 The Centre for Students with Disabilities (CSD) is a confidential service that gives students with documented disabilities counselling, support, and advocacy.
 If you have a documented learning disability, medical or mental health condition, physical, visual, hearing or mobility impairment, we can help.
-Contact us in advance of classes, and we can arrange for help.
-The College also operates three high quality childcare centres for students with young children.
+Contact us in advance of classes, and we can arrange for your help.

-Centennial College offers programs in conjunction with the following universities - University of Toronto, Ryerson University, and York University.
-As well, many of our diploma programs provide transfer or articulation opportunities to university degree programs around the world for successful graduates.
+Centennial College offers programs in conjunction with the following universities: The University of Toronto, Ryerson University, and York University.
+As well, many of our diploma programs provide transfer or articulation pathways to university degree programs around the world upon graduation.

-Centennial College offers a variety of international learning opportunities to its students, including international internship placements, semester exchanges, language and culture learning, field studies, joint international research projects, and international development activities to help students graduate with a high quality Canadian education and international experiences for career success in a global world.
-Students who participate in global programs demonstrate increased leadership skills and confidence, independence, advanced problem-solving skills, sharpened cultural understanding, flexibility and adaptability, and a greater sense of social responsibility - forming a cornerstone of the skills graduates need to succeed in today’s global environment.
+As a Centennial College student, we offer a variety of international learning opportunities, including international internship placements, semester exchanges, language and culture learning, field studies, joint international research projects and international development activities to help you graduate with a high-quality Canadian education and international experiences for career success in a global world.
+Students who participate in global programs demonstrate increased leadership skills and confidence, independence, advanced problem-solving skills, sharpened cultural understanding, flexibility and adaptability, and a greater sense of social responsibility - forming a cornerstone of the skills you need to succeed as graduates in today’s global environment.

 Campus tours take place throughout the year at very convenient times.
-To arrange a campus tour, please phone the Liaison and Student Recruitment Office at (416) 289-5325.
+To arrange an on-campus tour, call the Liaison and Student Recruitment Office at (416) 289-5325.

-The College also has a bookstore, food services, peer tutors, learning resources centres, the Centennial Place Dining Room, Massage Therapy Clinic, and your CCSAI Student Centre available (at most campuses) for you throughout the year.
+The College also has a bookstore, food services, peer tutors, learning resources centres, the Local Restaurant and Café, SASS Massage Therapy Clinic, and your CCSAI Student Centre available (at most campuses) for you throughout the year.